nikosheng/aws-stepfunctions-local-tutorial/README.md

   sam init --runtime python3.6
   ```
   - A project folder(sam-app/) will be generated.
 It is a sample app to display the local ip address.
-  - Build the project by using command
+  - In the sam-app directory, build the project by using command
   ```
   sam build
   ```